How to make a Glass Fish Tank: DIY basics

 Fitting the cover supports

-Your glass cover will ideally be the same level as the tank edges when in place.
+Your glass cover will ideally be the same level as the top tank edges when in place.
 You will therefore need to sink the supports about a ¼ inch from the surface.
 Peel the masking about a ½ inch down on the long sides.
 Turn the tank on its side.
 Mask the thin strips of glass appropriately and apply a thin layer of silicone on three sides – one long side and two short sides.
 Now push it into place a ¼ depth from the surface.
-If the piece is even a millimeter longer, it will not fit unless with undue force.
-You can use the sand paper to reduce it by a fraction.
+If the piece is a fraction of an inch longer, it will not fit unless with undue force, which will strain the other corners of the tank and cause a leak later.
+You can use sandpaper to reduce glass that is only slightly longer than desired.
 Apply some more silicone on the inside to ensure it can hold the weight of the cover glass.
-Allow about three hours for the silicone to gell sufficiently, then turn the glass over and repeat the process for the other thin strip of glass.
+Allow about three hours for the silicone to gel sufficiently, then turn the glass over and repeat the process for the other thin strip of glass.

 Clean the tank